 There's usually a "quip, question, or quote" at the end of each blog post.
 But this time, the quip is the title of our 29th blog.
 Birds' Amazing Flight Skills At the end of "Designed to Fly," the first blog in our continuing bird flight series, Glenn Butler made this comment, "Humans finally learned to … Continue reading See a Plane, Thank a Bird

-We'll continue to "interrupt this program"--our recent series of posts on bird flight--so that we can tie up a few loose ends.
+We'll continue to "interrupt this program" so that we can tie up a few loose ends.
 We'll resume our discussion of bird flight in the next blog, I promise.
 We'll call this our "loose ends," blog, then.
 And it will be shorter.
-They say that ideal blog length is … Continue reading Loose Ends
+They say that ideal blog length is 300-600 words.
+I've used well over … Continue reading Loose Ends

 We'll start with another shoutout.
 But this time to the planners of the 2018 Riverfest, which raised everyone's awareness about the progress that is being made to restore the Indian River in Chesapeake, VA.
 This may not be an exciting photo, but to me it speaks to the beauty of this Elizabeth River tributary.